Last Modified Date: 24 Aug 2022

 - Tableau Public

-AnswerWorkbooks can be shared with people who do not have Tableau Desktop in the following three ways:
+AnswerWorkbooks can be shared with people who do not have Tableau Desktop in the following ways:

-- Email workbook and open in Tableau Reader.
-Email a workbook to others, and they can open and see its contents using Tableau Reader.
+Email the workbook and open it in Tableau Reader.
+Email a workbook and its data source to others saved as a .twbx, and they can open and see its contents using Tableau Reader.
 Tableau Reader is a free application that can be used to open and see workbooks that have been built in Tableau Desktop.
 For more information about Tableau Reader, refer to the Tableau Reader Product page.

-- Use Tableau Online.
-Tableau Online let you view and share dashboards from the office, at home or on the road.
+Publish the workbook to Tableau Cloud.
+Tableau Cloud let you view and share dashboards from the office, at home or on the road.
 Native mobile apps, from the Web or a tablet.
 Only authorized users can interact with data and dashboards.
 Use single sign-on to make security easy for trusted users.
-A trial version of Tableau Online can be requested from the Tableau Online Product page.
+A trial version of Tableau Cloud can be requested from the Tableau Cloud Product page.